Marcus Rashford: Literacy campaign

 For the 2020 World Book Day, Rashford supported a campaign to help share a million stories.
 He also agreed to judge a poetry competition for children with hearing impairments, and began learning sign language in preparation.

 In November, he teamed with Macmillan Publishers to launch a book club to help vulnerable and underprivileged children experience the "escapism of reading", with Rashford saying that reading shouldn't be something a family should have to budget for.
 Under the partnership, Rashford released a non-fiction motivational children's book called You Are A Champion, which won Book of the Year at the British Book Awards in 2022.
 The book club was formally launched in April 2021, with the intention of freely distributing 50,000 books, while the club will release two new books a year.

 Personal life

 In May 2022, Rashford announced his engagement to girlfriend Lucia Loi.
 They had been dating since meeting in school, and briefly split in 2021 before reconciling.
 However, it was announced that they had separated in June 2023.

 Rashford is Christian, and has said, "The faith we have in God is shown by the people that we are."
 He has also talked about his values and how his mother impacted him: "The rules and the respect we had for each other.
 For my whole upbringing, she was the leader in that".

-He enjoys playing on PlayStation games consoles, and listens to rap and grime music, naming Dave as among his favourites.
+He enjoys playing on PlayStation games consoles, and listens to rap and grime music, naming Dave as among his favourite artists.
 The pair linked for the 2022 advertisement Never Beaten for Beats.
-Rashford also owns a Cane Corso, purchased in 2018, who is his guard dog.

 In 2023, Nike released a pair of signature Rashford boots.